-Early in the movie, the General says that the launch codes wont work unless they are at defcon 1.
-When they decide not to Nuke 'em at the end, why didn't he just change the defcon to 5 so that the computer wouldn't be able to launch the missles?
-Of course, doing so would ruin the Science Is Bad Aesop.
+Early in the movie, the General says that the launch codes wont work unless they are at Defcon 1.
+When they decide not to Nuke 'em at the end, why didn't he just change the Defcon level to 5 so that the computer wouldn't be able to launch the missiles?

 They simply couldn't - WOPR was partially responsible for establishing current Defcon level, so the humans really fell off the loop of control.